elucian/bee/syntax/structure.md

 * define  --define a constant
 * type    --define data type
 * make    --will allocate memory for new variables
-* function    --create a reusable expression
+* rule    --create a reusable expression
-* aspect  --create a block to resolve a problem or concern
 * alter   --change/modify variable value or assign new value
 * read    --accept input from console into a variable
 * write   --output to console result of an expressions
-* solve   --resolve one aspect of a problem

 Multiple statements on same line are separated by ";" A statement is optional terminated by ";"